lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > - p.15, l.-9.
 The reference to Figure 2(b) should presumably be 2(c),
 > since the example talks about pairs of integers.

-Fixed.
+Fixed; thanks!

 > - p.15, l.-3.
 The forward reference to 2.6 says that it will discuss a
 > generalization of threshold sets, but the actual 2.6 doesn't talk
 > about threshold sets at all, only about generalized updates.

-Good catch.
-That forward reference makes sense now that we've added more material to 2.6.
+Thanks; that forward reference makes sense now that we've added more material to 2.6.

 > - p.16, 2.4.
 Both lambda-LVar and lambda-LVish are CBV languages, but
 > the LVish library is ultimately embedded in Haskell, a CBN language.
 > At least a few words of explanation are needed.

-Ah.
-I've added a footnote to section 2.4 where we discuss the CBV-ness of lambdaLVar to explain that we accomplish this with strictness annotations in LVish.
+We've added a footnote to the part of section 2.4 that discusses the CBV-ness of lambdaLVar to explain that we accomplish this with strictness annotations in LVish.